epikweb/academy/README.md

 # 📚 Academy

-📚 A curated list of material that I found helpful to learn more about software development and computers.
+📚 A curated, categorized list of material that I found helpful to learn more about software development and computers.

 ## Domain Driven Design / CQRS / Event Sourcing